danvk/boggle-paper/paper/paper.typ

 #figure(image("tree.svg"),
   caption: [
   Tree for the TAR/TIER board class.
-ChoiceNodes are round, SumNodes are rectangular.
+SumNodes are rectangular, ChoiceNodes are round.
 Choices of letters on ChoiceNodes are indicated along edges.
 Some of these words (AIT, AIRT, REI, RET) are obscure, but are valid Boggle plays.
   ]
 )